-For the year ended December 31, 2016 2015 2014 Supplemental Disclosures of Cash Flow Information Net cash paid during the period for: Income taxes \$ 4,079 \$ 3,967 \$ 5,014 Interest 204 149 437 Supplemental Disclosures of Non-cash Financing and Investing Activities Notes receivable from new partners issued for capital contributions to \$ \$ \$ Silvercrest L.P.
-120 940 Earnout accrual for acquisition of certain assets of Cappicille 354 Earnout accrual for acquisition of certain assets of Jamison 1,342 Common stock surrendered as payment for notes receivable from partners 92 Issuance of notes payable for acquisition of certain assets of Jamison 2,165 Issuance of Class B shares of Silvercrest L.P. in conjunction with the acquisition of certain assets of Jamison 3,562 Issuance of Class B shares of Silvercrest L.P. in conjunction with the acquisition of certain assets of Jamison, par value \$0.01 3 Recognition of deferred tax assets as a result of IPO 11 Recognition of deferred tax assets as a result of share conversions 328 1,038 Assets acquired under capital leases 50 321 Adjustment of partner redemption obligation 1,774
+For the year ended December 31, 2016 Supplemental Disclosures of Cash Flow Information Net cash paid during the period for: Income taxes \$ 1,713 \$ 4,079 \$ 3,967 115 Interest 204 149 Supplemental Disclosures of Non-cash Financing and Investing Activities Notes receivable from new partners issued for capital contributions to \$ \$ Silvercrest L.P.
+165 120 Earnout accrual for acquisition of certain assets of Cappicille 354 Earnout accrual for acquisition of certain assets of Jamison 1.342 Issuance of notes payable for acquisition of certain assets of Jamison 2,165 Issuance of Class B shares of Silvercrest L.P. in conjunction with the acquisition of certain assets of Jamison 3,562 Issuance of Class B shares of Silvercrest L.P. in conjunction with the acquisition of certain assets of Jamison, par value \$0.01 3 Recognition of deferred tax assets as a result of share conversions 279 328 1,038 Assets acquired under capital leases 301 50